 (Danish, 1860 - 1940)

-Oil on Stretched Canvas
+Oil on Canvas

-21½ x 27¾ Inches
+27¾ x 21½ Inches

-A dramatic, early twentieth-century work by this notable Post-Impressionist painter and art theorist.
-Julius Paulsen studied at the Royal Danish Academy of Fine Arts, graduating in 1882.
-In 1885, he travelled to the Netherlands, France and Belgium where he made a particular study of the works of Rembrandt.
-In Paris, he was exposed to the ferment of Modernist art ideas which led him to lighten his palette and to seek more subjective and emotional forms of expression.
-Paulsen's work bears the influence of Realism, Symbolism and Impressionism but he was also inspired by Dutch 17th-century art as can be seen in his 1902 painting, Portrait Group, in Skagens Museum.
-Paulsen was associated with several of the Skagen Painters who gathered each summer in the north of Jutland but did not visit Skagen itself until after 1900.
+Julius Paulsen's evolving style bore, successively, the influence of Realism, Symbolism and Impressionism but he was also inspired by the serenity and introspection of Dutch 17th-century art as evidenced in his 1902 painting, 'Portrait Group', now in the Skagens Museum.
+He was associated with several of the Skagen Painters who gathered each summer in the north of Jutland but he did not visit Skagen itself until after 1900.
 While there, he painted several portraits of his friend, the artist Laurits Tuxen and his family as well as a number of semi-abstract landscapes.

 In 1908, Paulsen was appointed professor at the Royal Danish Academy of Art in Copenhagen and served continuously in this position until 1921.
 His works may be found in the permanent public collections of Denmark's state museums, including the Aarhus Art Museum, the Gothenburg Art Museum, the State Museum for Art, Randers Art Museum and the Skagens Museum.
 Paulsen's portrait of his friend, the Impressionist painter P.S.
 Kroyer, still hangs in the Museum of National History in Frederiksborg Palace.
 Julius Paulsen is listed in all relevant art-reference works including Benezit and Thieme-Becker.